yohschang/Deep_learning/README.md

 # Deep_learning

-## DLCV folder is the origin file for the homework last year
+## DLCV_HW folder contain the origin file for the homework last year